Are you insured?

 - You bet!
 The ammunition for the weapons is included with your booking price.

 Can we bring our own weapons/What do you provide for the helicopter hog hunting?

-- YES!
-Please email for more info on requirements, etc; however, we prefer that you use our weapons as they're properly rigged for safety.
+- We prefer that you use our weapons as they're properly rigged for safety.
 Don't worry, they are as nice as anyone could ask for!
 We take great pride in them and insure that they are professionally cleaned for the utmost reliability.
 You'll be using the top-quality Daniel Defense DDM4v7s chambered in .223 or, if the area has a high concentration of coyotes, a Benelli M4 shotgun shooting 00 buckshot.